supreethr23/dp-300-database-administrator/Instructions/Labs/11-deploy-azure-database-using-template.md

    You've just seen how, with a single click on an Azure Resource Manager template link, you can easily create both an Azure SQL server and database.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-    > - Click the (...) icon located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
+- Click the Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
-    > - Hit the Validate button for the corresponding task.
+- Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
-    > - If you receive a success message, you can proceed to the next task.
-If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+- If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+- If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

-You've just seen how, with a single click on an Azure Resource Manager template link, you can easily create both an Azure SQL server and database.
+>**Results:** In this exercise you've just seen how, with a single click on an Azure Resource Manager template link, you can easily create both an Azure SQL server and database.

-### Review
+## Review

-In this lab, you have completed:
+In this lab, you have:

-- Explore Azure Resource Manager template
+- Explored Azure Resource Manager template.

-## You have successfully completed the lab
+## You have successfully completed the lab.